Publication Ethics

 Animal Rights

 In the studies using animal experimentation, assurance must be provided that all animals received humane care according to the criteria outlined in the "Guide for the Care and Use of Laboratory Animals" prepared by the National Academy of Sciences and published by the National Institutes of Health (NIH publication 86-23 revised 1985).
 When conducting research on animals we commit to The Basel Declaration which shows outlines fundamental as well as ethical guidelines at the International Council for Laboratory Animal Science (ICLAS).
+Further guidance on animal research ethics is available from the Guideline for the Care and Use of Laboratory Animals in Iran.
+For reports of such studies, authors should refer to the ARRIVE guidelines checklist.

 Ethical Approval Code